enesdemirag/programming-exercises/exercises/perlin-noise.md

 [Simplex Noise](https://en.wikipedia.org/wiki/Simplex_noise) is an improvement on "classic" perlin noise by Ken Perlin himself.
 This algorithm has fewer directional artifacts and used in higher dimensions with lower computational overhead.

-Write a program and show Simplex Noise in 1D

 For more information about this topic, you can look links below.
 - [Understanding Perlin Noise](http://flafla2.github.io/2014/08/09/perlinnoise.html)
 - [Improving Noise](https://mrl.nyu.edu/~perlin/paper445.pdf)